 This indicates the percentage of patients who needed increased assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-This tells you the percentage of residents that remained mobile levels over time.
-Retaining mobility is often a great sign for residents' health.
+This indicates the percent of residents that maintained mobility over time.
+Optimizing mobility is usually a great sign for residents' health.

 Short-term Care: Rehospitalizations